George Nicholas Goodman: Non-elected civic involvement

-In January of 1942, Goodman became a board member of a World War II Rationing Board in Maricopa County which included a "federal appointment making him a regularly constituted agent of the federal government.
+In January 1942, Goodman became a board member of a World War II Rationing Board in Maricopa County which included a "federal appointment making him a regularly constituted agent of the federal government.
 This board honor was done without pay.
 In April of 1942, Rationing Board Member and Mayor Goodman visited Washington DC to lobby for construction materials for Mesa.

 Goodman served on the board for the Mesa Chamber of Commerce, as part of the Druggist Old Timers Club, and the American Pharmaceutical Association.

 Goodman was designated a member of the United States Citizens Service Corps for Arizona on February 21, 1944.
 According to its handbook "The United States Citizens Service Corps consisted of civilian volunteers who were charged with leading the fight against inefficiency, insecurity and poor health in communities in order to keep the homefront strong during World War II."

 Goodman served as the president of the Arizona Pharmaceutical Association (now the Arizona Pharmacy Association) during 1947-1948.
 Under Goodman's leadership the Association passed two significant resolutions: 1)Resolution to increase the length of the pharmacy course at the University of Arizona from four to five years including one year of pre-pharmacy work.
 2) Resolution approved the University of Arizona College of Pharmacy and its courses.
 The approval was required for the accreditation of schools of pharmacy by the American Council on Pharmacy Education.

 Goodman passionately represented Mesa and other municipalities through his involvement with the Arizona Municipal League (now the League of Arizona Cities and Towns).
 He served as the vice president of "The League" in 1953, and as the president in 1954.